codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 ## Import Service type (TypeScript only)

-If you're using TypeScript you'll also need to install the package of the service that you want to use.
+If you're using TypeScript, you'll also need to install the package of the service that you want to use.
-You need it to be able to import its type for typesafety.
+You need it to be able to import its type for type safety.

-This example uses `twitch-chat` as an example but you can just replace it with the name of the service you need.
+This example uses `twitch-chat` as an example, but you can just replace it with the name of the service you need.

 === "TypeScript"